isb-cgc/readthedocs/docs/source/sections/Web-UI.rst

 **Sharing Cohorts between the Web App and the API**

-Cohorts are one of the central concepts that researchers use when analyzing large datasets.
+Cohorts are one of the central concepts used when analyzing large datasets.
 Cohorts can be created either in the Web App or via the ISB-CGC REST API.
 What may not be as clear is that cohorts created by one of the systems can be viewed and used in the other.
 In other words, you can create a cohort using the API and use it in the Web App or you can create a cohort in the Web App and use it in the API.
-This can give researchers significant flexibility in creating and sharing their cohorts.
+This can give users significant flexibility in creating and sharing their cohorts.

 **Choosing a Web Browser**